miketweaver/meshview/README.md

 * **Node Statistics**: Users can explore statistics related to network traffic, such as top contributors and message volumes.

+* **Multi-Key Decryption**: Support for decrypting messages from multiple channels with different encryption keys, automatically detecting the correct key for each message.

 Samples of currently running instances:

 - https://meshview.bayme.sh (SF Bay Area)